1Password/scim-examples/beta/docker/README.md

 ### Configure 1Password SCIM bridge to connect to Google Workspace

-If integrating 1Password with Google Workspace, additional cofiguration is required.
+If integrating 1Password with Google Workspace, additional configuration is required.
 See [Connect Google Workspace to 1Password SCIM Bridge](https://support.1password.com/scim-google-workspace/#step-1-create-a-google-service-account-key-and-api-client) for instructions to create the service account, key, and API client.

 > **Warning**
 >
 > If you are *not* integrating with Workspace, skip the steps in this section and [deploy your SCIM bridge](#deploy-1password-scim-bridge).

-1. Copy the Google Workspace service account key to the working directory.
+1. Save the Google Workspace service account key to this working directory (or rename after saving) as `workspace-credentials.json`.

-2. Copy the [Google Workspace settings template file](/beta/workspace-settings.json) from the root of this repository to the working directory:
+2. Copy the [Google Workspace settings template file](/beta/workspace-settings.json) in this repository to the working directory:

     ```sh
     cp ../workspace-settings.json ./workspace-settings.json